 You can use AAdvantage miles to book travel with more than 20 partner airlines.
 But it’s also true that you can use dozens of different types of points to book flights operated by American or its partner airlines.
 If you aren’t familiar with this, check out our beginner’s guide to award travel planning.

-If you’ve done a good job of diversifying your points, you should have the option to use points from other frequent-flyer programs to book a similar (or identical) itinerary.
+If you’ve done a good job of diversifying your points and miles, you should have the option to use rewards from other frequent-flyer programs to book a similar (or identical) itinerary.
 When using AAdvantage miles makes the most sense, here are the rules.

 Partner Airline | Region | Hubs | On AA.com? | Affiliation |